FAQ

 Who are your typical clients?

-I work with educators and city government employees in the Washington, DC area including Maryland and Virginia.
-I have particular expertise in dealing with DC Public Schools, DC Government, Federal Government, Prince George’s County, and Montgomery County benefits and retirement plans.
-I also work with small business owners, and couples in their 30s to mid 50s in other parts of the country.
-While I love my 72 year old parents, I don’t typically work with retirees or folks within a couple of years of retirement.
+I work with educators and government employees (both active and retired) in the Washington, DC area including Maryland and Virginia.
+I have particular expertise in dealing with DC Public Schools, DC Government, and Federal Government benefits and retirement plans.
+I work with people who have recently gotten inheritances, parents, and couples in their 40s, 50s, and 60s in other parts of the country.

 Who is your custodian?